Anteru/liara/docs/source/content.rst

 You cannot mix the delimiters, i.e. using ``---`` to start and ``+++`` to end will result in a failure.
 Using more characters is also not supported.

 Alternatively, the metadata can be stored in a ``.meta`` file next to the document.
 This method also works for static files like images, videos, and other binaries.
-In this case, the ``.meta`` file **must** contain YAML.
+In this case, the ``.meta`` file **must** contain plain YAML.

 .. note::